MapRPS/cluster-validation/README.md

-The post-install folder also contains a mapr-audit.sh script which can be run to provide an audit log of the MapR configuration.
+The post-install folder also contains a mapr-audit.sh script which can be run to provide an audit log of the HPE Data Fabric configuration.
 The script contains a useful set of example maprcli commands.
 There are also install, upgrade and un-install options to mapr-install.sh that leverage clush to run quickly on an entire set of nodes or